-SECTION E3808 GROUNDING
+SECTION E3908 GROUNDING

-E3808.1 Metal enclosures.
-Metal enclosures of conductors, devices and equipment shall be grounded.
+E3908.1 Metal enclosures.
+Metal enclosures of conductors, devices and equipment shall be connected to the equipment grounding conductor.

-- 1. Short sections of metal enclosures or raceways used to provide cable assemblies with support or protection against physical damage. - 2.
-A metal elbow that is installed in an underground installation of rigid nonmetallic conduit and is isolated from possible contact by a minimum cover of 18 inches (457 mm) to any part of the elbow or that is encased in not less than 2 inches (50 mm) of concrete.
+- Short sections of metal enclosures or raceways used to provide cable assemblies with support or protection against physical damage. - 2.
+A metal elbow that is installed in an underground installation of rigid nonmetallic conduit and is isolated from possible contact by a minimum cover of 18 inches (457 mm) to any part of the elbow or that is encased in not less than 2 inches (51 mm) of concrete.

-E3808.2 Equipment fastened in place or connected by permanent wiring methods (fixed).
-Exposed noncurrent-carrying metal parts of fixed equipment likely to become energized shall be grounded where any of the following conditions apply:
+E3908.2 Equipment fastened in place or connected by permanent wiring methods (fixed).
+Exposed noncurrent- carrying metal parts of fixed equipment likely to become energized shall be connected to the equipment grounding conductor where any of the following conditions apply:

-- 1. Where within 8 feet (2438 mm) vertically or 5 feet (1524 mm) horizontally of earth or grounded metal objects and subject to contact by persons; - 2.
-Where located in a wet or damp location and not isolated; or - 3.
+- 1. Where within 8 feet (2438 mm) vertically or 5 feet (1524 mm) horizontally of earth or grounded metal objects and subject to contact by persons; - Where located in a wet or damp location and not isolated; or - 3.
 Where in electrical contact with metal.

-E3808.3 Specific equipment fastened in place or connected by permanent wiring methods.
-Exposed noncurrent-carrying metal parts of the following equipment and enclosures shall be grounded:
+E3908.3 Specific equipment fastened in place or connected by permanent wiring methods.
+Exposed noncurrent-carrying metal parts of the following equipment and enclosures shall be connected to the equipment grounding conductor:

-- 1. Luminaires as provided in Chapter 39. - 2.
+1. Luminaires as provided in Chapter 40.

 Motor-operated water pumps, including submersible types.
 Where a submersible pump is used in a metal well casing, the well casing shall be bonded to the pump circuit equipment grounding conductor.

-E3808.4 Effective ground-fault current path.
-Electrical equipment and wiring and other electrically conductive material likely to become energized shall be installed in a manner that creates a permanent, low-impedance circuit facilitating the operation of the overcurrent device.
+E3908.4 Effective ground-fault current path.
+Electrical equipment and wiring and other electrically conductive material likely to become energized shall be installed in a manner that creates a low-impedance circuit facilitating the operation of the overcurrent device.
 Such circuit shall be capable of safely carrying the maximum ground-fault current likely to be imposed on it from any point on the wiring system where a ground fault to the electrical supply source might occur.

-E3808.5 Earth as a ground-fault current path.
+E3908.5 Earth as a ground-fault current path.
 The earth shall not be considered as an effective ground-fault current path.

-E3808.6 Load-side neutral.
-A grounding connection shall not be made to any grounded circuit conductor on the load side of the service disconnecting means.
+E3908.6 Load-side grounded conductor neutral.
+A grounded conductor shall not be connected to normally noncurrent-carrying metal parts of equipment, to equipment grounding conductor(s), or be reconnected to ground on the load side of the service disconnecting means.